 St. Mary’s Valley was where my grandmother and father were born.
 I derived my Blackfeet ancestry from my father’s side.
 My mother is actually full-blooded German.
-Her grandparents actually came out in the 1870’s, emigrated from Germany – quite the interesting story.
+Her grandparents actually came out in the 1870s, emigrated from Germany – quite an interesting story.

 Jack is a singer.
-He blends legend, history and metaphor into song.
-From his songs to his epic ballads of historical events and biographical profiles, Jack presents a clear picture in our mind of what has transpired.
+He blends legend, history, and metaphor into song.
+From his songs to his epic ballads of historical events and biographical profiles, Jack presents a clear picture in our minds of what has transpired.
 Jack has had 12 albums released.
-They include: Wolves On Sea and Plain, In the Shadow of Mt.
-Lassen, Buckskin Society and his fourth album, Noble Heart, was nominated for Best Independently Produced CD by the Kerrville Music Foundation, Legacy, Buffalo St ew, Buffalo Republic, Buffalo Cafe, Tappin’ the Earth’s Backbone, Odyssey West, Mountain West Christmas and Blackfeet Storysmith.
+They include Wolves On Sea and Plain, In the Shadow of Mt.
+Lassen, Buckskin Society, and his fourth album, Noble Heart, was nominated for Best Independently Produced CD by the Kerrville Music Foundation, Legacy, Buffalo Stew, Buffalo Republic, Buffalo Cafe, Tappin’ the Earth’s Backbone, Odyssey West, Mountain West Christmas, and Blackfeet Storysmith.
 In addition to music, he contributed a chapter in the book, War Against the Wolf, by Rick McIntyre describing an American Indian’s perspective on the wolf.